|

 Total Disability (TT)

-CSS shall ensure that all projected periods of compensation are supported by
+LSS CSS will ensure that all projected periods of compensation are supported by

 medical documentation.